Ramatulahi/penny-smart-product/README.md

 # 💰 Penny Smart
 ## Personal Finance Management Product

 Penny Smart is a **personal finance management application** designed to help individuals track spending, manage budgets, and build consistent savings habits.

-This repository contains the **product documentation, research insights, design resources, and prototype** developed for the Penny Smart application as part of our **Product Management Capstone Project**.
+This repository contains the **product documentation, research insights, design resources, prototype, and build evidence** developed for the Penny Smart application as part of our **Product Management Capstone Project**.

 ---